-A funnel is a tube in a conical shape which has a wide mouth at the top and narrow opening in the bottom which are used to guide the liquid and powder into a small opening.
+A funnel is a tube that is conical in shape and has a wide mouth at the top and a narrow opening at the bottom.
+This narrow opening is used to filter out liquids or any other material.
 Funnels are widely used in chemistry labs.

-Teepee or tipi is the cone-shaped tent which is traditionally made up of animal skin upon wooden poles.
-Nowadays tipi’s are used by people during hiking but those are now a days made up of leather or other linen material.
+Teepee or tipi is a cone-shaped tent that is traditionally made up of animal skin supported on wooden poles.
+Nowadays, tipis are used by people during hiking.
+Moreover, present-day tipis are made of leather or other linen material.

 7. Castle Turret

 A turret is a small tower that projects from the main building.
-They were very popular in Scottish areas.
+They were very popular in the Scottish region.
+Interestingly, the turret is nothing but a cone projecting out from a tower.
 They are mainly built for decorative purposes.

 8. Temple Top

-Most of the temples in India and other countries have their tops in a cone shape which distinguish them from other places and can be seen from a distance.
-Also, it is believed that conical shapes always create a lot of positive energy.
-Hence, conical shape is a structure for all temple tops.
+Most of the temples have their tops in a shape resembling a cone.
+This particular feature distinguishes the temple, and therefore, the temples can be seen from faraway places as well.
+Also, it is believed that conical shapes create a lot of positive energy.

+You might have seen people cheering for their favourite players using megaphones.
 Megaphones are conical in shape.
-First, the cone shape of a megaphone directs your voice toward your target.
+First, the cone shape of a megaphone directs the voice towards the target.
 When you speak, the sound produced from your mouth spreads in all directions at once.
 Only a part of your sound output goes in the direction of your intended target.

 10. Pencil Tip